elasticdotventures/dotfiles/README.md

 probably absolutely nobody besides Brian Horakh (the author). but i welcome anybody with similar passions in pre-dev stage projects, incubators, self-reliant engineering teams (no vendor support, except the Author & Git Issues) who want to sponsor my progress or would like to use this framework in their own companies.

-My Ethereum Address is:
+Sponsor through github, or the _b00t_ Ethereum Address is: https://vittominacori.github.io/ethereum-badge/detail.html?address=0x24bd79c0efff201bd5b24b622d5ea09f93dbfaa3
-https://vittominacori.github.io/ethereum-badge/detail.html?address=0x24bd79c0efff201bd5b24b622d5ea09f93dbfaa3

-🙏 Please note, I don't need $$ however it goes a long way towards demonstrating to my wife that this warrants the amount of attention I give it versus her projects.
+🙏 Please note, $$ goes a long way towards demonstrating to my wife that this warrants the amount of attention I give it versus her projects.
 Thanks! ask for ☕ if you want!
 Social likes, github ⭐, twitter follows.
 Share with your friends!

 ## _b00t_ vision:
 A multi-stack directory, "from the ground up", with directory of poly lingual-interfaces like docker Moby. _b00t_ is for: